Exact orbifold fillings of contact manifolds: Exact orbifolds

 If we only consider smooth functors as the morphisms between Lie groupoids, then the ``category of Lie groupoids” embeds into the category of categories, which is actually a $2$-category with $2$-morphisms being natural transformations.
 In the groupoid case, any natural transformation is automatically a natural equivalence; this in particular endows the set of functors between two Lie groupoids with the structure of a groupoid.
 Roughly speaking, the orbifold structure on the space of maps between orbifolds is precisely this groupoid structure after localization w.r.t.
 Morita equivalences of Lie groupoids (or orbifold structures).

-\begin{remark} A few remarks regarding morphisms between orbifolds are in order. \begin{enumerate} \item The original orbifold maps were defined by Satake \cite{Satake57} as continuous maps between orbit spaces admitting local smooth equivariant liftings to the local uniformizers. \item The above definition is not well-behaved, in particular, one can not pull back a vector bundle in general.
-In \cite{CheRua01,CheRua04}, Chen-Ruan introduced the notion of good maps to fix this problem. \item The notion of generalized maps as morphisms between orbifolds were introduced in \cite{Moerdijk97}. \item For effective orbifolds, good maps are equivalent to generalized maps \cite{lupercio2004gerbes}.
+\begin{remark} A few remarks regarding morphisms between orbifolds are in order. \begin{enumerate} \item The original orbifold maps were defined by Satake \cite{Satake57} as continuous maps between orbit spaces admitting local smooth equivariant lifts to the local uniformizers. \item The above definition is not very ``well-behaved'', in particular, one can not pull back a vector bundle in general.
+In \cite{CheRua01,CheRua04}, Chen-Ruan introduced the notion of good maps to fix this problem. \item The notion of generalized maps as morphisms between orbifolds was introduced in \cite{Moerdijk97}. \item For effective orbifolds, good maps are equivalent to generalized maps \cite{lupercio2004gerbes}.
 For unreduced orbifolds, the notion of generalized maps is more general. \item A discussion on the bicategory of orbifolds, as well as the bibundle description of orbifold maps, can be found in \cite{lerman2010orbifolds}. \end{enumerate} \end{remark}

 In the following, we will briefly describe how the construction of the orbifold structures on $C^k(\Sigma,W)$ and $W^{k,p}(\Sigma,W)$ goes in \cite{Chen06}.
-More precisely, we will follow \cite{groupoid} to describe $C^k(\Sigma,W),W^{k,p}(\Sigma,W)$ as orbits spaces of groupoids, and then we use the local constructions in \cite{Chen06} in order to show that the groupoids are proper \'etale Lie groupoids modeled over Banach manifolds.
-The following results are only stated and proved for $C^k$ maps, as the cases for $W^{k,p},C^\infty$ are similar.
+More precisely, we will follow \cite{groupoid} to describe $C^k(\Sigma,W),W^{k,p}(\Sigma,W)$ as orbits spaces of groupoids, and then we use the local constructions in \cite{Chen06} in order to show that these groupoids have topologies that make them proper \'etale Lie groupoids modeled over Banach manifolds.
+The following results are only stated and proved for $C^k$ maps, as the cases for $W^{k,p}$ and $C^\infty$ maps are similar.